AP source: Titans have 2 new positives, none for rest of NFL

 The negative test results Sunday include a New Orleans Saints player who tested positive on Saturday, a person familiar with the situation said.
 The Saints learned of the positive test after leaving New Orleans for Sunday's scheduled game in Detroit and ran another series of tests on players and staff overnight.

-The Saints wrote on social media that kickoff with the Lions remains scheduled for noon CDT.
+The Saints wrote on social media that kickoff with the Lions remained scheduled for noon CDT.

 The latest testing results has Minnesota (0-3), which lost to Tennessee a week ago, ready to play Houston (0-3) on Sunday.